Paradigm-MP/Luaxe/README.md

 # Luaxe

 Create wonderous gamemodes for Valheim with Lua.
+[Get started here.](https://luaxe.dev/)

 ## 🛑 Disclaimer 🛑
 This is a **highly WIP** project.
 Not intended for use..._yet_.

 ## Setting Up for Development

+These steps are only needed if you plan on developing the Luaxe mod.
+If you are writing Lua scripts to be used with the mod, you don't need to complete these steps, but instead read the [documentation](https://luaxe.dev/) to make sure you install Luaxe properly.

 1. Download [BepInEx for Valheim](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/).
 Follow the instructions to install BepInEx to Valheim.
 Also make sure to install it to your server.
 2. Create a `Libs` folder (right next to this file).